DittoGod/Enigma/README.md

 # Enigma
-The Enigma Machine coded in java
+The Enigma Machine coded in java using JavaFX for the GUI.

 ![Enigma Machine](/images/Enigma_Machine.png)